Focused & Proven Design

 In addition to Arizona state universities, our students focus on a short list of top schools nationwide where we know they will be well supported.
 These schools:

-- In the summer between their junior and senior year, STEP students participate in a 3-week Leadership Expedition in the wilderness of Alaska to cultivate self-confidence, courage, independence, and personal responsibility.
+In the summer between their junior and senior year, STEP students participate in a multi-week Leadership Expedition in the wilderness of Alaska to cultivate self-confidence, courage, independence, and personal responsibility.

-- Students are confronted with conditions and activities that are, at first, totally foreign to them – mirroring the abrupt change they will experience when they leave home for college.
-By the final week, they are thriving in their new environment.
+Students are confronted with conditions and activities that are, at first, totally foreign to them – mirroring the abrupt change they will experience when they leave home for college.
+By the end, they are thriving in their new environment.

-- STEP partners with the National Outdoor Leadership School (NOLS) to provide this confidence-building experience.
+STEP partners with NOLS to provide this confidence-building experience.